 - Similarly, camels utilize their humps’ fats for energy when food is not available.

-- In the metabolism of animals, conversion of 100 grams of fats into energy produce 100 grams of water, which is called metabolic water.
+- During the metabolic process of animals, the conversion of 100 grams of fats into energy, produces 100 grams of water which is called metabolic water.

-- Their fat storage in the hump rather than their whole body protect them from being overheated, so they do not sweat much and conserve water in their bodies.
+- Their fat storage is in the hump rather than their whole body which protects them from being overheated, so they do not sweat much and conserve water in their bodies.

 12. Features Of Camel

 - They have long feet that help them in walking easily on the sand.

 - Their long eyelashes protect their eyes even in sandstorms.

 - They can close and open their nostrils which helps them to prevent sand from entering their nose.